dalong0514/readnotes/20200106计算原文/2020061Website_Scraping_with_Python/2020061Website_Scraping_with_Python0301.md

 Sure, there is a third approach: set the columns in stone and then you can skip the not needed/unknown keys, which result from different nutrition tables across the site.
 With this, you must take care of error handling and missing keys—but this keeps the schema maintainable.

-76 Chapter 3

-Using BeaUtifUl soUp

 To keep the example simple, I’m going with this third approach.
 The expected fields are defined in Chapter 2, and you can create a schema based on this list.

-CREATE TABLE IF NOT EXISTS sainsburys ( item_code INTEGER PRIMARY KEY, name TEXT NOT NULL, url TEXT NOT NULL, energy_kcal TEXT, energy_kjoule TEXT, fat TEXT, saturates TEXT, carbohydrates TEXT, total_sugars TEXT, starch TEXT, fibre TEXT, protein TEXT, salt TEXT, country_of_origin TEXT, price_per_unit TEXT, unit TEXT, number_of_reviews INTEGER, average_rating REAL
+CREATE TABLE IF NOT EXISTS sainsburys ( item_code INTEGER PRIMARY KEY, name TEXT NOT NULL, url TEXT NOT NULL, energy_kcal TEXT, energy_kjoule TEXT, fat TEXT, saturates TEXT, carbohydrates TEXT, total_sugars TEXT, starch TEXT, fibre TEXT, protein TEXT, salt TEXT, country_of_origin TEXT, price_per_unit TEXT, unit TEXT, number_of_reviews INTEGER, average_rating REAL )

-)

 This DDL is SQLite 3; you may need to change it according to what database you’re using.
 As you can see, we create the table only if it does not exist.
 This avoids errors and error handling when running the application multiple times.
 The primary key of the table is the product code.
 URL and product name cannot be null; for the other attributes you can allow null.

 The interesting code comes when you add entries to the database.
 There can be two cases: you insert a new value, or the product is already in the table and you want to update it.

-77 Chapter 3

-Using BeaUtifUl soUp

 When you insert a new value, you must make sure the information contains every column by name, and if not, you must avoid exceptions.
 For the products of this chapter you could create a mapper that maps keys to their database representation prior to saving.
 I won’t do this, but you are free to extend the examples as you wish.